RynAgain/LED_MATRIX-Project/README.md

   3. **Features**:
      - Plays videos in sequence from the CSV file
-     - Window size fixed at 640x640 pixels
-     - Press Ctrl+C to skip to the next video
+     - **New:** Downloads videos locally to `downloaded_videos` directory
      - Videos play automatically in sequence
      - Shows title and quality information for each video
-     - **New:** Each video is limited to a maximum playback time of 3 minutes
+     - Each video is limited to a maximum playback time of 3 minutes

 - **Automatic Updates** (Raspberry Pi only):
   The `install_and_update.sh` script will automatically check for updates every 30 minutes and restart the program if updates are found.